 One thing to note, all the accommodation options are very rustic.
 There are no luxury properties around Semuc Champey, so be prepared to rough it a little bit.

 These are the two places I recommend staying in Lanquin:

 - Zephyr River Lodge: This is by far the most famous hotel in Lanquin and it has a reputation for being the fun backpacker hostel.
 Everyone I met on my shuttle to Lanquin was staying here, except me and one other girl, but we ended up going here two nights in a row to hang out at their pool and have dinner.
 They have an amazing pool and jungle views.

 - El Retiro Lodge: This is where I stayed in Lanquin and it had a much quieter, family-friendly vibe.
 I chose it because of their “Suite” with a private bathroom and air conditioning.
 While nothing to write home about, this was a decent place to stay and they had the cheapest Semuc Champey tour around.
 They’re also located right on the river.

 Here are two top-rated options closer to Semuc Champey:

-- Hostal El Portal: This hotel is located right at Semuc Champey, just a few minutes’ walking distance from the entrance to the national monument.
+- El Portal de Champey: This hotel is located right at Semuc Champey, just a few minutes’ walking distance from the entrance to the national monument.
 If you want easy access to Semuc Champey, tubing, and other activities, this is a good place to stay.
 Just keep in mind that shuttles will not bring you this far, and you’ll have to arrange transportation from Lanquin.

-- Greengo’s Hotel: Another popular option close to Semuc Champey is Greengo’s Hotel.
+- Greengo’s: Another popular option close to Semuc Champey is Greengo’s.
 This is an eco-friendly accommodation option that is great for backpackers.
 They have a nice swimming pool and are located in the midst of the jungle.
 It’s also just a 10-minute walk from the entrance to Semuc Champey and the other nearby activities.

 Where to Eat